 Examine important developments in American and European art and criticism from the 1960s until the present.
 Topics include Minimalism, Pop, Conceptual Art, activism, Post-Modernism and Contemporary art.
 Class focuses on each artistic movement, the artistic methods and principles used by each group, the historical reference associated with each movement, and looks at the artist’s intention and purpose of the artwork created.
 Class discussions amongst the instructor and students are an integral part of the class.
 Senior adult and disabled retiree tuition waivers apply.

 Learn to do Raku, the ancient Japanese style of firing pottery.
 Work in the HCC ceramics studio and pieces may be hand built and/or wheel thrown.
 Participate in the firing process and leave with your finished work at the end of the firing day.
 The first Saturday is spent creating work, Friday evening is the glaze night, and the second Saturday is the firing day.
-The first session meets on Saturday from 12-5 p.m.; the second session meets Friday evening, 5:30-9:30 p.m.; and the last session meets on Saturday from 9 a.m. - 6 p.m.
+Class times: first session 12-5 p.m.; second session Friday, 5:30-9:30 p.m.; last session Saturday 9 a.m. - 6 p.m.
 No experience necessary.

 Course Fee: $45

 Class times: first session 12-5 pmsecond session 5:30 - 9:30 pmlast session 9 am - 6 pm

 Class times: first session: 12-5pmsecond session 5:30-9:30 pmthird session 9 am - 6 pm